 To make the most of this guide, you’ll need to become familiar with your hair texture and hair porosity.
 As you explore your hair type, identify the strength of your hair – this is super important when determining which styles will work best without damage.

-There are 3 types of natural hair types – wavy, curly, and kinky.
+There are various natural hair types for black women.
 One of our favorite resources about this topic is from our friends at Curls.
 They explain the curl pattern matrix perfectly.
-They have an amazing Natural Hair Type Guide with pictures to help you identify your curl pattern and learn more about the characteristics of that hair type.
+They have an amazing with pictures to help you identify your curl pattern and learn more about the characteristics of that hair type.

 Check out a few of our resources on how to maintain specific curl patterns: